 |0.51 to 0.70||Somewhat strong relationship||Somewhat strong|

 |0 to 0.25||No significant relationship||Weak|

 Clusters can be applied to the MaxDiff Analysis report so that you can see more specific details about how respondents in this cluster evaluated the attributes presented to them.

-While in the MaxDiff Analysis section of the Reports tab, select a cluster from the dropdown in the upper-right.
+While in the MaxDiff Analysis section of the Reports tab, select a cluster from the Segments dropdown in the upper-left.